 In this work, we identify the events from the first three observing runs (O1-O3), which are flagged as having potential systematic errors.
 These events could have waveform systematics or be affected by other data-analysis artifacts that we will discuss in detail.
 We use a method introduced in \citep{Kumar:2025nwb} to mitigate the systematic errors.
-In this mitigation scheme, we model our ignorance by introducing amplitude and phase uncertainties in the waveform models.
+In this mitigation scheme, we account for waveform-systematics by introducing amplitude and phase uncertainties in the waveform models.
 A key feature of the framework used in this work is its general applicability to different types of systematic bias in \ac{gw} \ac{pe}.
 Though this method is designed to address issues of waveform systematics and missing physical effects, we also find that the framework is useful for addressing certain data analysis artifacts, such as the presence of glitches or potential shortfalls in glitch-mitigation schemes.
 The posterior distributions of waveform uncertainty parameters also serve as a diagnostics tool for potential systematics, with significant support away from zero indicating unresolved modeling inaccuracies or data-analysis artifacts.
 This makes the approach broadly applicable for identifying and mitigating systematic uncertainties in current and future \ac{gw} observations.